 Tuesday: Ravioli with spinach and sundried tomatoes, bread and salad

-Thursday: Black Bean soup with salad with leftovers from Wed
+Thursday: Black Bean soup with a salad with leftovers from Wed

 Salad of the week — Mixed baby greens, pears, walnuts and cranberries

 Challenges: want to make feeding a priority but can’t

 I feel like this kitchen re-do has turned our eating upside down.
 I had a couple of days last week I didn’t get my lunch until 2 pm while feeding my kids fast in order to get them to their nap (naps are MUSTS in our house).
 And because the kitchen was inaccessible, I ended up picking at snacks, instead of eating a satisfying meal.

 Throughout the years I have talked to people about managing their eating and they always tell me they don’t have time to plan meals.
 They are hurried at breakfast time, grab something super easy for lunch (late) and then eat out for dinner because they are too tired and hungry to cook.
 After dinner, they still pick at food well into the night (when the body finally gets a decent meal — it will want to keep eating).

 I always ask them if they believe that feeding themselves is a priority — and they say “yes,” but then hesitate.